script-fu/script-fu.github.io/_posts/2022-12-2-QuickStart.md

 * Save plug-ins in a folder named the same as the .scm file;
 * *e.g /plug-ins/plug-in-name/plug-in-name.scm.*
 * **In Linux**, right click the file, *properties->permissions->allow executing file as program*
-* Restart Gimp to see the plug-in menu.
+* Restart GIMP to see the plug-in menu.
 Keyboard shortcut the plug-in if it's useful to your workflow.
 * Ctrl-f will repeat the plug-in using it's last values.
 * all [ plug-ins](https://github.com/script-fu/script-fu.github.io/blob/main/plug-ins) can be downloaded here...